contactstevenwarren/vibe-coding-setup/progress.md

 * **[2024-07-29] - Improvement: Human-Readable Names in Content** - Modified the code to use the original, human-readable project name in file content while using the sanitized name for directories and file paths.
 This ensures that directories work well with command line tools but displayed content is more user-friendly.

+* **[2024-07-29] - Step 8: Create and Populate .cursor/rules File** - Implemented functionality to create and populate the .cursor/rules file with boilerplate Cursor rules based on the Vibe Coding methodology.
+Added tests to verify the file is created correctly and contains the expected content.

 ## Next Steps

-* Step 8: Create and Populate .cursor/rules File
 * Step 9: Print Post-Execution Instructions
 * Step 10: Code Cleanup and Comments